London

 Social and Economic Development in Central Asia: Theory and Practice

-Convened by Dr. Gül Berna Özcan and Diana T. Kudaibergenova
+Convened by Dr Gül Berna Özcan and Diana T. Kudaibergenova

 2012